kpaulsen97/blog1/website1/content/posts/mypost.md

 We can see in the above images how the change of temperature is a very real phenomena: in the first two plot we can see how there has been an significant average difference of temperature from a pre-industrial baseline year by year.

-In the plots that follows we can see how in every continent the increase appears to be linear: every year there appears to be an costant increment, with Asia displaying the highest increase, and Oceania the lowest.
+In the plots that follows we can see how in every continent the increase appears to be linear: every year there appears to be a costant increment, with Asia displaying the highest increase, and Oceania the lowest.
 So we have to admit that year by year we are inesorably increasing the earth temperature, with all it's negative consequences.

 # Exploratory Data Analysis: Emissions

 ![demo](/website1.github.io/d4.png)
 With the above pictures we have a hint of a pattern that starts to emerge: from the plots before we can tell how the temperatures have been rising, and from these two above we can see how both the energy expenditure per capita and the emissions have been increasing.

-So there seem to be three key playiers: the energy expenditure, the temperatures and the emissions.
+So there seem to be three key players: the energy expenditure, the temperatures and the emissions.

 ![demo](/website1.github.io/d5.png)